mariadb-corporation/MaxScale/Documentation/REST-API/Resources-SQL.md

 - `timeout`

   - Connection timeout in seconds.
 The default connection timeout is 10 seconds.
+This controls how long the SQL connection creation can take before an error is returned.

 Here is an example request body: